DNF Configuration Reference¶

 Exclude packages of this repository, specified by a name or a glob and separated by a comma, from all operations.
 Can be disabled using

 --disableexcludescommand line switch.
+Defaults to

 If enabled a metric is used to find the fastest available mirror.
 This overrides the order provided by the mirrorlist/metalink file itself.
 This file is often dynamically generated by the server to provide the best download speeds and enabling fastestmirror overrides this.
 The default is False.

 Whether to perform GPG signature check on packages found in this repository.
 The default is False.